-The scanning software will recognise a signature of 8-10 characters that identifies the file type.
-The drive continues the scan and will then recognise the signature for the next file; this allows the software to identify all the data held between these two signatures as belonging to the same file and is then able to reconstruct the deleted file.
+The scanning software will recognize a signature of 8-10 characters that identifies the file type.
+The drive continues the scan and will then recognize the signature for the next file; this allows the software to identify all the data held between these two signatures as belonging to the same file and is then able to reconstruct the deleted file.

 Digital photos can come in a variety of formats, including:

-and can be stored in a wide array of devices, such as:
+They can also be stored in a wide array of devices:

 - digital cameras